celo-org/rosetta/README.md

 ## How to run rosetta-cli-checks

-Install the [`rosetta-cli`](https://github.com/coinbase/rosetta-cli) according to the instructions.
-Current testing has been done with `v0.5.16`.
+* Install the [`rosetta-cli`](https://github.com/coinbase/rosetta-cli) according to the instructions.
+(Note that on Mac, installing the `rosetta-cli` to `/usr/local/bin` or adding its location to you `$PATH` will allow you to call `rosetta-cli` directly on the command line rather than needing to provide the path to the executable).
+Current testing has been done with `v0.5.16` of the `rosetta-cli`.

-* Run the Rosetta service in the background for the respective network (currently only alfajores)
+* Run the Rosetta service in the background for the respective network (currently only alfajores for both Data and Construction checks)
-* Run the CLI checks as follows:
+* Run the CLI checks for alfajores as follows:

 ```sh
 # alfajores; specify construction or data
 rosetta-cli check:construction --configuration-file PATH/TO/rosetta/rosetta-cli-conf/testnet/cli-config.json
 ```

+*Note that running the checks to completion will take a long time if this is the first time you are running Rosetta locally.
+Under the hood, the service is syncing a full archive node, which takes time (likely a couple of days on a normal laptop).
+The construction service needs to reach the tip before submitting transactions.
+The data checks will take a while to complete as well (likely a couple of days on a normal laptop with the current settings) as they reconcile balances for the entire chain.*

 ### How to generate `bootstrap_balances.json`